- Falls Fireworks Illuminations and CocaCola ConcertMay 1 - October 31

 - Shopping at Table Rock - Our new stores on the second level include Pop & Lolly's our fun and interactive Candy Shop.
 Don't miss Canadian Treasures for Canadian Diamonds, Roots brand name wearables, Royal Canadian Mounted Police and Kids Explor-it.

 All areas of Table Rock are fully accessible and wheelchairs are available for visitors free of charge with a major credit card imprint (or other form of acceptable identification) during the summer months at the Welcome Centre.
-You will also find Digital Attractions photo services, Automatic Teller Machines, Currency Exchanges and a First Aid station.
+You will also find Digital Attractions photo services, Automatic Teller Machines, and a First Aid station.

 Falls view hotels and the Fallsview Casino Resort are all a short walk to the Falls Incline Railway, that will quickly transport you down the steep moraine to Table Rock.
 From the Clifton Hill Tourist Area, it's just a 10-minute walk through the beautiful gardens of Queen Victoria Park.